(Redirected from Lineup)

 - It's similarly unwise to bat several slow batters in a row because they'll be vulnerable to the double play.

-- The best hitter on the team needs to be "protected" by having a good hitter right behind him.
-Without this protection, the other team will give him an intentional walk any time he has a chance to do some real damage.
+- A common belief is that the best hitter on the team needs to be "protected" by having a good hitter right behind him.
+Without this protection, the other team will give him an intentional walk or pitch around him any time he has a chance to do some real damage.
 The more general recommendation is that a team's best hitters should be grouped together in the batting order, rather than spread out, as this maximizes the chances of someone being on base when a good hitter comes to bat.

 It's important to understand that these rules of thumb are just guidelines.
 Some managers ignore the conventional wisdom, or simply lack players with the skills typically seen as important at a particular spot in the lineup.